Episode One: FIRE OF THE INFERIOR

 Rubbing his head in frustrating agony, Martin comes to his senses.
 “Someone. . .SOMEONE GO GET HER PLEASE!” he calls out.
 “FAAACK MEE!” he says aloud, dragging his noticeable Australian accented words hyper dramatically.
 “AND SOMEONE PLEASE GRAB ME A TEA!”

 “Girl, don’t even try it!”
 Mimi rebuffs.
 “Either you are going to do this shit and do it right, or just stop.
 But stop playing.
 I got you this job because it’s easy ass money, and you wanna get an attitude with these white folks!
-Shit, if it was up to me, I would have fired yo ass already!”
+Shit, if it was up to me, I would'a fired ya' ass already!”

 “What-evah!”
-Lynnese responds, rolling her eyes above a grinning smirk of a heavily applied lipstick which stained her neck kerchief when delivered her grandiose exit.
+Lynnese responds, deliberately rolling her eyes above a grinning smirk of heavily applied lipstick which stained her neck kerchief.

 “I swear, you ain’t shit. . . but you do owe me a coffee!”

-Throwing a middle finger, she responds, “Fuck you. . .I know.
+Throwing up her middle finger, Lynnese fires back, “Fuck you. . .I know.
 Let me guess, you want it now right?”